Notre Dame House

 Notre Dame House & Community Outreach Services

-Notre Dame House is a 24-hour emergency shelter providing 21 beds for homeless and street involved youth between 16 and 21 years of age.
-The program uses a unique team approach with community collaboration to help youth reach their personal goals using a strength based and client centred approach.
+Notre Dame House is a 24-hour emergency shelter providing 21 beds for youth between 16 and 21 years of age.
+The program uses a team approach with community collaboration to help youth reach their personal goals using a strength-based and client-centred approach.

 Program objectives are achieved through:

-- Meeting all basic needs by providing all Meals and Snacks, Clothing, Laundry and Hygiene products, etc.
+- Meeting all basic needs by providing meals and snacks, clothing, laundry and hygiene products, etc.

-- On-Site Access to a General Practitioner and/or Nurse Practitioner
+- Access to a general practitioner and/or nurse practitioner

-- On-Site Withdrawal Management Assessment and Monitoring (St. Joseph’s Hospital)
+- Withdrawal management assessment and monitoring (St. Joseph’s Healthcare)

 Community Outreach Services

-The Notre Dame Community Resource Centre, is a multi-agency resource centre for at-risk youth residing within the community who are between 16 and 21 years of age.
-Youth have access to a number of outreach support services and programs to assist them in remaining housed; diverting them from homelessness and street involvement.
+The Notre Dame Community Resource Centre is a centre for at-risk youth residing within the community who are between 16 and 21 years of age.
+Youth have access to a number of support services and programs to assist them in remaining housed; diverting them from homelessness and street involvement.